Volga Tatars: mtDNA

+Autosomal DNA

+A genetic analysis on genetic data of Hun, Avar and Magyar conqueror samples by Maroti et al. 2022, revealed high genetic affinity between Magyar conquerors and modern day Volga Tatars and Bashkirs.
+They can be modeled as ~50% Mansi-like, ~35% Sarmatian-like, and ~15% Hun/Xiongnu-like.
+The admixture event is suggested to have taken place in the Southern Ural region at 643–431 BC.

 The study of Suslova et al. found indications of two non-Kipchak sources of admixture, Finno-Ugric and Bulgar:

 Together with Tatars, Russians have high frequencies of allele families and haplotypes characteristic of Finno-Ugric populations.
 This presupposes a Finno-Ugric impact on Russian and Tatar ethnogenesis...
 Some aspects of HLA in Tatars appeared close to Chuvashes and Bulgarians, thus supporting the view that Tatars may be descendants of ancient Bulgars.

 Volga Tatars cluster together with the Karanogays of Dagestan, the Chuvash and Maris.

-According to a genetic study on mitochondrial haplogroups, Volga Tatars reveal roughly 90% West-Eurasian and 10% East-Eurasian maternal haplogroups.

 Population structure of Turkic-speaking populations in the context of their geographic neighbors across Eurasia.
-Tatars derive between 20-30% of their ancestry from Siberian and Northeast Asian groups.
+Volga Tatars derive between 20-30% of their autosomal ancestry from Eastern Eurasian (Siberian and East Asian) groups.

 According to a full genome study by Triska et al. 2017, the Volga Tatars are primarily descended from Volga Bulgar tribes "who carried a large Finno-Ugric component", Pechenegs, Kumans, Khazars, and Scythians.
 The Tatars IBD is shared with various Turkic and Uralic populations, primarily from the Volga-Ural region.
 The authors suggest that "when the original Finno-Ugric speaking people were conquered by Turkic tribes, both Tatar and Chuvash are likely to have experience language replacement, while retaining their genetic core".
 The Finno-Ugric groups themselves have previously be found to have formed from local Indo-Europeans and early Uralic-speaking groups.

 A 2019 study found that the autosomal admixture of the Volga Tatars can be modeled to be about 70-80% Srubnaya-like and around 20-30% Ulchi-like.
 The level of Ulchi-like ancestry was slightly higher in Kazan Tatars compared to Mishar Tatars.

 Connections to historical Hungarians have been made also, being described to have formed from Western and Eastern Siberian sources.

 The three regional groups of Tatars (Volga, Crimean, Siberian) do not have common ancestors and thus, their formation occurred independently of each other.

 Main Volga Tatar admix components are 24-46% Conquerors, 20-50% Russians, 16-30% Mansis+Khantys and 9-18% Norwegians.